Courses & Units

-This unit explores communicable diseases of humans from an epidemiological perspective.
-It provides an introductory overview of the basic biological knowledge needed to understand the interactions within and between populations of microbes, human and other animals.
+Communicable Disease Epidemiology will explore communicable diseases of humans from an epidemiological perspective.
+It will provide an introductory overview of the basic biological knowledge needed to understand the interactions within and between populations of microbes, human and other animals.
 Students will learn to use epidemiological techniques to understand infectious disease surveillance data, disease transmission, outbreak investigation and the epidemiology of vaccine preventable diseases.
-The unit has a particular focus on how these methods are used in contemporary public health practice and applied in population-based prevention and control of diseases such as sexually transmissible infections, blood borne viruses and enteric infections.
-The unit introduces students to regional and global aspects of infectious diseases, particularly their social and ecological determinants, emergence and burden.
+The unit will particularly focus on how these methods are used in contemporary public health practice and applied in population-based prevention and control of diseases such as sexually transmissible infections, blood borne viruses and enteric infections.
+The unit will introduce students to regional and global aspects of infectious diseases, particularly their social and ecological determinants, emergence and burden.

 School of Medicine

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).